oliviafpersonal/sei-project-three/README.md

 #### Profile

 <img width="964" alt="profile" src="https://lh3.googleusercontent.com/DHPaEIeFHByKMRvVH7B9E6nsADtCkrYtgXCnluzqZCas5kw3N2_2sCGHl9qEBEk_DiRt4idmDKyg5vlivv6ij7mFHKt_DHS12bD2sJ6gnudZYl7shNaR6o0rLLj6e6C-BHxZEHV3">
-The profile page is relatively simple; the user profile information is displayed on the page making a get request to the user end point, using the user id taken from the JWT token.
+The profile page is relatively simple; the user profile information is displayed on the page making a GET request to the user end point, using the user id taken from the JWT token.

 Using the same methodology to also display the reviews a user has made, we also created a separate component which is also called on the page to do so for the profile.